 The most summer olympic medals per capita in small countries (1896-2016): # Country Medal points ------------------------------------- 1.
 Bahamas 295 284 2.
 Jamaica 184 158 3.
 New Zealand 175 443 4.
 Grenada 134 172 5.
 Estonia 96 071 6.
 Trinidad and Tobaco 88 989 7.
 Iceland 78 832 8.
 Bermuda 78 095 9.
 Slovenia 75 402 10.
 Mongolia 68 031 ...
 Data updated: 2019-09-22

 Alright, let's face it.
 This was bad news for Finland.
 The only option left is to annex Bahamas and its medals.
 Let's send out our hornets!

 In fact that was a bad idea because one of the reasons why Finland is so good in summer olympics is our neutrality in military operations.
 Olympic games are prone to political demonstrations such as boycotts which many countries have supported but not Finland.

 While making this article I got banned in Tinder after adding a text "I make nationalist propaganda." (in Finnish) to my bio which someone apparently didn't find a good joke.
-Children of Bahamas, hear me now: don't you ever be proud of your nation or you won't get married!
+Children of Bahamas, hear me now: don't you ever be proud of your heritage or you won't get married.

 Medals of some countries have been included in some other countries: